 Don’t Work On Your Career Goals Alone

-Mentoring happens organically in every company.
+Mentoring happens organically in many companies.
 But when it happens intentionally and is designed from the top down, it becomes measurable.
 Structure makes goals achievable.
 So grab yourself a mentor.
-And if your company doesn’t offer mentoring, request it, and then ask to be part of the team involved in building out the program.
+And if your company doesn’t offer mentoring, request it here, and then ask to be part of the team involved in building out the program.